Roberto Francisco Ávila Gonzales

 The greatest second baseman to emerge from Mexico, Bobby Ávila was a soccer player in his youth.
 His father, a wealthy lawyer, discouraged Bobby from playing sports and tried to steer him into more intellectual pursuits.
 Devoting more time to baseball in high school against his father's wishes, the younger Ávila was heavily influenced by Baseball: Individual Play and Team Strategy, a book by Jack Coombs.
 He continued to reject his father's wishes when he joined a club in the winter Vera Cruz State League.

 By the age of 19, Bobby was playing regularly for the Mexican League, hitting .229/~..322/.276 for the Puebla Parrots.
+He played for the Mexican national team in the 1944 Amateur World Series.
 In 1944 Ávila's production increased significantly as he hit .334/~.419/.472 and hit 14 triples, tying for the league lead.
 He was 6th in the Liga in batting average.
 The next year Ávila (known as Beto in Mexico) batted .350/~.450/.480, stole 25 bases and hit 10 more triples.
 In 1946 the level of competition in the Mexican League increased significantly as many Major League Baseball players were lured south due to large contracts offered by Jorge Pasquel. Ávila remained one of the best players in the circuit - at the age of 22 he hit .359/~.417/.490 and finished third in the league in batting, five points behind Claro Duany and two points behind teammate Nap Reyes.
 His 27 doubles were tied for second in the Liga, one behind the lead and he was also second with 138 doubles.
 That winter Ávila turned down a $10,000 offer from Leo Durocher and also from legendary scout Joe Cambria.
 The next season Beto again hit as well as any of the major league veterans - he chipped in a .346/~.444/.463 with 11 triples and 18 steals.
 He won the Mexican League batting title that year, the first native Mexican to lead the Liga in that category in a decade.
 Bobby signed with the Cleveland Indians after Cy Slapnicka offered him $17,500.

 Ávila was assigned to the Baltimore Orioles, where he struggled in 1948.
 He posted a .220/~.307/.269 line in 56 games before a hernia sidelined him for the remainder of the year.
 As a bonus baby he then spent time on the Indians' roster, riding the pine until he replaced an aging Joe Gordon in 1950.
 Two years later he again led his league in triples, with 11.